tobiasrademacher/MCW-Implementing-Azure-Virtual-Desktop-in-the-enterprise/Hands-on lab/HOL step-by-step - Implementing Azure Virtual Desktop in the enterprise.md

     ![This image shows how to, from the Azure portal, search for storage accounts on the search bar.](images/storageaccount.png "Search for storage accounts")

-9. On the Storage accounts blade, Select on the Storage account you created in Task 1.
+9. On the Storage accounts blade, select the Storage account you created in Task 1.

 10. On the blade for your storage account, locate and Select on **File shares** .

-11. On the File shares blade, Select on your file share.
+11. On the File shares blade, select your file share.

 12. Select **Access Control (IAM)**.